NadiaAB-source/Beyond-the-Threshold-Re-examining-the-Intelligence-Creativity-Relationship/README.md

 ## Re-examining the Intelligence–Creativity Relationship Across Creativity Dimensions Using Classical, Nonlinear, and Explainable Analytical Approaches

-This repository contains the analysis notebooks associated with the revised manuscript **“Beyond the Threshold?
+This repository contains the analysis notebooks associated with the manuscript **“Beyond the Threshold?
 Re-examining the Intelligence–Creativity Relationship Across Creativity Dimensions Using Classical, Nonlinear, and Explainable Analytical Approaches.”**

 Two notebooks are included.
 They serve different purposes and should be interpreted accordingly.